nrc2025/nrc2025.github.io/application.md

 Participation in NRC 2025 is by **invitation** only.
 We will give priority to individuals who are starting or recently started their faculty positions, although we will consider applications from postdocs and senior graduate students as well.

 ### Invitation
 The selected participants are expected to receive our invitations by **May 30, 2025**.
-Travel (up to $400) and accomodation costs for the invited participants will be fully covered.